Donald Trump Golfs With Tiger Woods & Jack Nicklaus In Florida

 Golf Digest says that the course that Trump, Woods, and Nicklaus played on today was designed by Nicklaus, known by the nickname the Golden Bear.
 All three men have played together before, and Nicklaus endorsed Trump during his run for the presidency.

-Woods has not been as keen to endorse Trump’s run for office, but he says despite who is president, one needs to respect the office.
+Woods has not been as keen to endorse Trump’s run for office, but he says despite who the president is, one needs to respect the office.

 “He’s the President of the United States.
 You have to respect the office.
 No matter who is in the office, you may like, dislike personality or the politics, but we all must respect the office.”